readthedocs/readthedocs.org/docs/user/choosing-a-site.rst

 Users often ask what the differences are between |org_brand| and |com_brand|.

 While many of our features are available on both of these platforms, there are some key differences between our two platforms.

 Read the Docs Community
 -----------------------

-|org_brand| is strictly for hosting open source documentation.
-This means that
+|org_brand| is exclusively for hosting open source documentation.
+We support
-project documentation source, and the generated documentation, are both publicly accessible and licensed under a permissive license.
+open source communities by providing free documentation building and hosting services, for projects of all sizes.

 Important points: